lithg/podcast_downloader/README.md

 # podcast_downloader
-Download podcasts from their website
+A simple podcast download which download podcasts from website.

+# Feito com:
+Python 3
+Tkinter